KerorinNorthFox/osu-framework-wiki-ja/Transforms-and-tweening.md

 All specific transform methods such as `.FadeIn(...)`/`.FadeColour(...)` are [methods defined in extension classes](https://github.com/ppy/osu-framework/blob/4dbdb0039c1a1e802dfdaab94698f6d9485e6325/osu.Framework/Graphics/TransformableExtensions.cs#L487-L741) that delegate to the core method `.TransformTo()`, which accepts the name of the member to transform/tween, and the remaining arguments for transforming (duration, easing, etc.).

-And that doesn't apply only to the `Drawable` base class, you can apply transforms to any member belonging to your class as long as it inherits `Drawable`, and as long as the member is not `static`, and not a `readonly` field or getter-only/setter-only property.
+And that doesn't apply only to the `Drawable` base class, you can apply transforms to any member belonging to your class as long as it inherits `Drawable`, and as long as the member is not `static`, and not a `readonly` field or getter-only/setter-only property:

-Example usage of `TransformTo`:

 ```csharp
 public class SpecialBox : Box